List of Coronation Street characters introduced in 1964: Irma Barlow

-Irma Barlow (née Freda Ogden) was played by Sandra Gough between 1964 and 1971.
+Irma Barlow (also Freda Ogden) was played by Sandra Gough between 1964 and 1971.
 Having previously changed her name from Freda, Irma came to Weatherfield with the sole purpose to escape her family, with whom she did not get on.
 Just months after her arrival however, the rest of the Ogden family, Irma's mother Hilda, father Stan and brother Trevor, followed her and moved into number thirteen Coronation Street.

 Irma struck up a relationship with local footballer David Barlow in 1965 and the pair get married in December that year.
 Following David's decision to cut short his footballing career after several setbacks, David and Irma went into business together, and bought the Corner Shop when it went up for sale in 1966.
 Settled in their new life, Irma and David try for a baby in 1967 but after a brief four-month pregnancy, Irma suffered a miscarriage.
 Broken hearted, she resigned herself to the fact she would never have children.
 Irma eventually grew tired of being a postmistress, and David eventually relaunched his football career.
 After David is signed to an Australian team, the Barlows moved to Australia in April 1968.
 Whilst there, Irma discovered she was pregnant again and gave birth to a son, Darren Barlow, in November 1968.

 In 1970 the producers of Coronation Street decided to reintroduce the Barlows, but Alan Rothwell, the actor who played David, turned down the opportunity to return as he had found work elsewhere.
 Still keen to bring back Irma, the producers decided that instead of splitting the couple, David and two-year-old Darren were to be killed in a car crash off-screen.
 Upon arriving back on the Street, Irma was rehired at the Corner Shop by the new owner Maggie Cooke and shared the flat above, her former home, with barmaid Bet Lynch.
-Irma had a brief fling with Ray Langton in 1971, but after the episode broadcast on 8 December (1137) Sandra Gough walked out and in the next episode Irma was said to have left suddenly and Maggie Clegg told Betty Turpin "all she said was she was going to stop with a friend for a bit" Irma never returned to Weatherfield and it was later revealed that she had contacted Maggie Clegg to buy her out of the shop and had moved to Llandudno in North Wales.
+Irma had a brief fling with Ray Langton in 1971.
+In December Irma left suddenly with the explanation that she was "going to stop with a friend for a bit".
+Irma never returned to Weatherfield and it was later revealed that she had contacted Maggie Clegg to buy her out of the shop and had moved to Llandudno in North Wales.
 She was believed to still be living there at the time of her parents' ruby wedding anniversary in 1983.
 She then emigrated to Canada and did not return for her father Stan's funeral in November 1984, much to the disappointment of her brother Trevor.